Waco, located in Central Texas, is a charming Texan small town with plenty of attractions.

 Visiting Waco on a hot summer day and looking for ways to beat the heat?

-Hawaiian Falls Water Park in Waco is a favorite summer destination for families.
+Hawaiian Falls Water Park in Waco TX is a favorite summer destination for families.

 With several water slides, rides and attractions to choose from, this is a great place to enjoy.